-Lower Beeding Parish Council will support development proposals which incorporate measures to maximise energy efficiency of new buildings in accordance with the energy hierarchy.
+Development proposals which incorporate measures to maximise energy efficiency of new buildings will be supported.

 Aim 1: Light Pollution

 - 4.22.
 There is building infrastructure capable of supporting a functioning observatory in Mill Lane at Crabtree, in the southern part of the Parish.
 Freedom from light pollution would be vital to its operation if it was re-instated. - 4.23.
 LBPC wish to protect the rural character of the Parish by minimising light encroachment during night time.
 Protection from artificial light pollution contributes to maintaining the rural nature of Lower Beeding.